 Many universities have leadership centers that provide specialized mentoring and coaching to students.
 You can become a member of a leadership development center even during your first year at university.
 Independent student groups and volunteers also organize workshops on leadership.
 Take advantage of these workshops to taste leadership before you come to work.

 People building is said to be an important component of leadership training.
 Leaders need to guide people who belong to their teams and offer support at all levels.
 To master these skills, try counseling your peers and juniors at college.
 Counseling practices will add to your leadership preparation long before you apply for a real job.

 8) Run projects

 Projects can be defined as activities that are spread over a certain period of time and aim to find solutions to specific problems.
-Running your own projects at university will help to acquire problem-solving skills and serve as solid career preparation.
+Running your own projects at university will help to acquire problem-solving skills and serve as a solid career preparation.
 Planning and executing projects, you will also advance your multitasking and critical thinking.
 And it doesn’t matter what projects you are going to launch: a charity event, a business plan for a student startup, a talent show, an easy mobile app, or an assignment presentation.

-The main requirement for your project activities is that you should actively collaborate with your mates and bring some viable idea into practice.
+The main requirement for your project activities is that you should actively collaborate with your mates and bring some viable ideas into practice.
 What is even more surprising is that a successful project can gradually turn into your career on the condition that you gather a strong team and attract funding.

 Nearly 80% of the employers from a survey conducted by the Association of College and Employers stated that they looked for skills such as leadership, stress management, effective communication, and teamwork in their job applicants.

-You can follow the above suggestions to prepare for your future career and become more competitive in the labour market whilst still at university.
+You can follow the above suggestions to prepare for your future career and become more competitive in the labor market whilst still at university.
 Let’s be honest, you do have spare time that can be invested in upgrading your skills set and competencies!